GochoMugo/msu/docs/man/man3/msu-console.3.md

 *log(['MESSAGE']...)*

-   > Writes the messages 'MESSAGE'... to stdout, usually in blue color.
+   > Writes the messages 'MESSAGE'... to stdout, usually in blue
+   > color.
 This is used for normal informational messages.

 *success(['MESSAGE']...)*

    > Writes the messages 'MESSAGE'..., usually in green color.
-This is used for success messages.
+   > This is used for success messages.

 *error(['MESSAGE']...)*

    > Writes the messages 'MESSAGE'..., usually in red color.
-This is used for error messages.
+   > This is used for error messages.

 *tick(['LABEL'])*

-   > Writes the label 'LABEL' using the green color and a tick prefixing it.
+   > Writes the label 'LABEL' using green color and a tick
+   > prefixing it.

 *cross(['LABEL'])*

-   > Writes the label 'LABEL' using the red color and a cross prefixing it.
+   > Writes the label 'LABEL' using red  color and a cross
+   > prefixing it.

 *list(['LABEL'])*

-   > Writes the label 'LABEL' using the blue color and a right-arrow prefixing it.
+   > Writes the label 'LABEL' using blue color and a right-arrow
+   > prefixing it.

 *ask('QUESTION', 'DESTINATION_VARIABLE' [, 'CLEAR'=0])*

    > Asks the question 'QUESTION' to the user.
-The answer is assigned to the variable 'DESTINATION_VARIABLE'.
-If 'CLEAR' is set to 1, the input is hidden, as in the manner of a password.
+The answer is
+   > assigned to the variable 'DESTINATION_VARIABLE'.
+If
+   > 'CLEAR' is set to 1, the input is hidden, as in the manner
+   > of a password.
 Otherwise, the text is show plainly.

 *yes_no('QUESTION' [, 'DEFAULT'="N"])*

    > Asks the yes/no questions 'QUESTION' to the user.
-Returns 0 for a YES and 1 for a NO. If default is set to "Y", then Yes will be the default answer.
-Otherwise, defaults to No. If the variable `${MSU_ASSUME_YES}` has a non-zero length, YES is assumed, without asking the question.
+   > Returns 0 for a YES and 1 for a NO. If default is set to
+   > "Y", then Yes will be the default answer.
+Otherwise,
+   > defaults to No. If the variable `${MSU_ASSUME_YES}` has a
+   > non-zero length, YES is assumed, without asking the question.

 RESOURCES
 ---------

 Source code: https://github.com/GochoMugo/msu

 Issue tracker: https://github.com/GochoMugo/msu/issues